 The downside to the large number of applications available and the ease with which they can be published is the quality of the apps.
 For example, there are thousands of list applications available for the iPad.
 This makes sorting through the available options for which is the best quite difficult.
 Ratings and reviews on the stores and third party sites can help ease this but frankly it can be a major pain to find even basic applications on Apple's store.
 Thus, a device with fewer applications can also have some advantages.

 Another thing that may be an issue for families that might share a tablet is parental controls.
 This is a feature that is finally starting to get some more support from the major companies.
 There are several level of parental controls.
 The first is profiles.
 A profile allows a tablet to be setup so that when someone uses the device, they are only allowed access to applications and media that they have been granted access to.
-This is typically down through media and application rating levels.
+This is typically done through media and application rating levels.
 Profile support is something that Amazon does well with its Kindle Fire and is now becoming a standard feature for the basic Android 4.3 and later OS.

 The next level of controls is restrictions.
 This is typically some form of settings within the tablet operating system that can lock out functions unless a password or pin is entered into the tablet.
 This can include the restriction of specific rated movies and TV or and be the restriction to a function such as in-app purchases.
 Anyone that has a tablet shared between family members will definitely want to take the time to set up these features which should be available in all of the tablet software at this point.